kwabenasapong/openpldoc/manual/source/install_linux.rst

 **Note** when installing OpenLP you will need to have administrator privileges.
 You will be asked for the administrator password to install.

-From the KickOff open *Software Management*.
+From the Kickoff open *Software Management*.
 Type OpenLP into the search box.
 Then click :guilabel:`Find by name` or press :kbd:`Enter`.

 .. image:: pics/1fedoragetremove.png